vanallenlab/moalmanac/docs/description-of-inputs.md

 ## Description
 `--description` is a string input that is generally a free text field for users to enter any additional comments.

+## Output directory
+`--output-directory` allows users to specify an output directory to write outputs to, the current working directory will be used if unspecified.

 If you use this method, please cite our publication:
 > [Reardon, B., Moore, N.D., Moore, N.S., *et al*.
 Integrating molecular profiles into clinical frameworks through the Molecular Oncology Almanac to prospectively guide precision oncology. *Nat Cancer* (2021). https://doi.org/10.1038/s43018-021-00243-3](https://www.nature.com/articles/s43018-021-00243-3)